ElsieAmegavi/ElsieAmegavi/README.md

 - 👋 Hi, I’m @ElsieAmegavi
 - 👀 I’m interested in frontend developing, cyber security and mobile app development.
-- 🌱 I’m currently learning javascript,css,html,java,react,flutter,php and python.
+- 🌱 I’m currently learning javascript,css,html,java,react, react-native and typescript.
 - 💞️ I’m looking to collaborate on projects that can help me better my skills in react and other frameworks.
 - 📫 How to reach me elamegavi62@gmail.com